AssalaMohsen/SocialNetwork-Laravel/README.md

 - display the number of remaining characters allowed when writing a tweet.
 - Allow tweets to be deleted.
 - Added support for notifications.
+- Added Laravel Livewire for more interactivity.
+- Added Authentication with Github and Google.

 ## How to use
 - Clone the repository with git clone